Frequently Asked Questions (FAQs)

 Call me at 207-317-2445; email me at email@example.com or by clicking the "Get In Touch" button above; or send me a message via the contact form on this website's Home Page.

-The terms "diversity" and "inclusion" are often used interchangeably but they have distinct meanings and both are essential to a respectful, thriving, and inclusive workplace.
+The terms "diversity" and "inclusion" are often used interchangeably but these concepts have distinct meanings.
+And both are essential to your work environment!

 Diversity means different or varied and represents the what: the demographics of our workforce such as differences in race, national origin, sex, gender identity, sexual orientation, religion, physical abilities, age, and all other distinctions in our individual attributes.

 Inclusion, in turn, refers to the how: the practice of creating a sense of belonging in the workplace.
-When we attain (and maintain) an inclusive workplace, our employees feel comfortable and supported bringing their authentic selves to work and recognize that their voices will be respected, heard, and valued.
+When we successfully hire a staff composed of individuals from diverse backgrounds and lived experiences, we need to ensure that we're creating a workplace where these individuals want to stay.
+Without creating this sense of inclusion and belonging, they're not likely to stick around.
+When we attain (and maintain) an inclusive workplace, our employees feel comfortable bringing their authentic selves to work and trust that their voices will be respected, heard, and valued.

 What's the difference between equality and equity?